 This progression is called a minor 2-5-1 in the key of Am.
 It's very widely used in jazz tunes, especially Latin and Brazilian songs, Santana, Jobim tunes.
 You'll also find it used in Autumn Leaves, which is one of the greatest jazz tunes in my opinion, and a terrific basis for improvisation.
 Also in Blue Bossa, My Funny Valentine.

 On the second line are the chords F#m7 flat 5, B7, Em7.

 This is a minor 2-5-1 too, this time in the key of Em.

 Em uses the same chords as G, except B7 is used too

 These chords are really not too hard to play, but they sound great.

 These chords are abbreviated as dim or a small circle.
 You'll find them in music from the 1920s and 1930s, in songs like Makin' Whoopee, Ain't Misbehavin' and literally hundreds of others.
-This is a useful basic chord to know, and in my other hub Jazz Guitar Chords you can find more advanced ways of doing these progressions.
+This is a useful basic chord to know, and in my other article Jazz Guitar Chords, you can find more advanced ways of doing these progressions.